Azure-Samples/azure-search-comparison-tool/README.md

 # Azure Search Comparison Tool

 This repository contains a React application that demonstrates the Azure Search Comparison Tool.
-This tool provides a web interface for visualizing different retrieval modes available in Azure AI Search.
+This tool provides a web interface for visualizing different retrieval modes available in Azure Cognitive Search.
 Additionally, the tool supports image search using text-to-image and image-to-image search functionalities.
 It leverages OpenAI for text embeddings and Azure AI Vision API for image embeddings.

 You can find a live demo at [aks.ms/VectorSearchDemo](https://app-backend-eypgput7faetw.azurewebsites.net/)

 ## Features

-- Generate text embeddings using Azure OpenAI and insert them into a vector store in Azure AI Search.
+- Generate text embeddings using Azure OpenAI and insert them into a vector store in Azure Cognitive Search.
 - Perform vector search queries on text data, including vector searches with metadata filtering and hybrid (text + vectors) search.
 - Generate image embeddings using Azure AI Vision API.
 - Perform text-to-image and image-to-image vector searches.

 ## Prerequisites

-- An Azure subscription with access to Azure AI Search and Azure AI Services.
+- An Azure subscription with access to Azure Cognitive Search and Azure AI Services.
 - Access to Azure OpenAI for generating text embeddings.
 - Access to Azure AI Vision for generating image embeddings.